jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 Market-based revenue streams
-In the market, the central question when de- termining how to bring in revenue is what val- ue people are willing to pay for.^30 By definition, if you are Made with Creative Commons , the content you provide is available for free and not a market commodity.
-Like the ubiquitous freemium business model, any possible mar- ket transaction with a consumer of your con- tent has to be based on some added value you provide.^31
+In the market, the central question when de- termining how to bring in revenue is what val- ue people are willing to pay for.[^30] By definition, if you are Made with Creative Commons, the content you provide is available for free and not a market commodity.
+Like the ubiquitous freemium business model, any possible mar- ket transaction with a consumer of your con- tent has to be based on some added value you provide.[^31]
 In many ways, this is the way of the future for all content-driven endeavors.
 In the market,
 ```
 value lives in things that are scarce.
 Because
 the Internet makes a universe of content avail-
 able to all of us for free, it is difficult to get peo-